 If within 15 days the winner does not communicate their acceptance or refusal of the prize, they forfeit the right to claim the prize and the all-expenses paid trip to attend the award ceremony.
 The forfeited prize will be assigned to the next person on the shortlist.

-The 7 (seven) winners will be invited for the prize-giving ceremony at the Penta ID Network Meeting (“PIM”) event hosted in Italy, in April 2024.
+The 7 (seven) winners will be invited for the award ceremony during the Penta ID Network Meeting (“PIM”) event hosted in Italy, in April 2024.

 Art.
 11 Jury

-The jury is appointed by Penta and is composed by 7 (seven) members of the Penta ID Network, .
+The Jury is appointed by Penta and comprises 8 (eight) members of the Penta ID Network.

 The Penta ID Network is made of over 500 healthcare professionals, researchers and community advocates in more than 110 centres across 31 countries around the world.